jyotisood/Python-Projects/README.md

 - You get a prize!

 ### Find Movie Similarity from Plot Summaries
 Natural Language Processing (NLP) is an exciting field of study for data scientists where they develop algorithms that can make sense out of conversational language used by humans.
-In this Project, you will use NLP to find the degree of similarity between movies based on their plots available on IMDb and Wikipedia.
+In this Project, we will use NLP to find the degree of similarity between movies based on their plots available on IMDb and Wikipedia.

- ###### This Project lets you apply the skills fromNatural Language Processing Fundamentals in Python and Unsupervised Learning in Python.
+ ###### This Project lets us apply the skills from Natural Language Processing Fundamentals in Python and Unsupervised Learning in Python.

 The dataset contains the titles of the top 100 movies on IMDb as well as each movie's plot summary from both IMDb and Wikipedia.